monero-project/monero-site/knowledge-base/moneropedia/garlic-routing.md

 ### Notes

-- Permission received from Nick Mathewson and Roger Dingledine for historical quotes
+- Permission to use the aforementioned quotes granted by Nick Mathewson and Roger Dingledine
-- For more technical details, read [Garlic Routing](https://geti2p.net/en/docs/how/garlic-routing).
+- For more technical details, read [Garlic Routing](https://geti2p.net/en/docs/how/garlic-routing)